|

-BPD Water and Sanitation is a not-for-profit, independent non-governmental organisation (NGO), governed by a highly experienced international Board of Directors from across the public, private and civil society sectors in water and sanitation.
-The organisation currently has a small team of six full-time and one part-time members of staff and is hosted by WaterAid in London.
-BPD receives its funding from governments, multilateral agencies and other grants and contracts and is a registered UK Charity (#1107781) and Company Limited by Guarantee.
-For more information, read our Annual Report and Accounts 2010-11.
+BPD Water and Sanitation is a non-profit charity and currently has a small team of four full-time and one part-time members of staff hosted by WaterAid in London.
+BPD receives its funding from governments, multilateral agencies and other grants and contracts and is a registered UK Charity (#1107781) and Company Limited by Guarantee (#4693224).
+See members of staff

 Allan Cain